Skip to content

 Workflows

-All five GitHub Actions workflows that power the Kona Theme CI/CD pipeline, with detailed explanations, setup instructions, and gotchas.
+All five GitHub Actions workflows, with setup instructions and gotchas.

 CI (ci.yml)